Low Glycemic Index Light Tiramisu in a Jar | Lighter and Richer in Fiber

 Light Tiramisu in a Jar | lighter and richer in fiber

-• The light tiramisu is a clever and quick dessert, prepared with few assembled ingredients; suitable for those with high blood sugar, prediabetes or diabetes but good for the whole family to stay light without feeling like on a diet.
+• Light tiramisu is a quick and easy dessert, prepared with few assembled ingredients; suitable for those with problems of hyperglycemia, prediabetes, or diabetes but good for the whole family to stay light without feeling on a diet.

-It keeps in the refrigerator in an airtight jar for up to 2 days.
+The light tiramisu in a sealed jar keeps in the refrigerator for up to 2 days.

-Try it with the addition of fresh fruit: strawberries, raspberries, or blueberries.
+You can add fresh fruit: for example strawberries, raspberries, or blueberries.

 FAQ (Questions and Answers)